2017 Abu Dhabi Grand Prix

 The first Formula One eSports event was held in tandem with the Grand Prix, with British competitor Brendon Leigh winning the 2017 competition.

-This was Bottas's last win until the 2019 Australian Grand Prix.
+Bottas would not win again until the 2019 Australian Grand Prix a full season later.

 Report

 Background

 With both championships and the top places almost settled, the final race of the season would settle an intense three-way battle for sixth place between constructors Toro Rosso, Renault and Haas.
 Toro Rosso was ahead by 4 points, but running with two recently signed drivers who were yet to score a point.
 Renault was then 2 points ahead of Haas.
-Also, fourth place in the Drivers' Championship was unsettled, contested by Daniel Ricciardo and Kimi Räikkönen.
+Fourth place in the Drivers' Championship was also unsettled, contested by Daniel Ricciardo and Kimi Räikkönen.
 Ricciardo was 7 points ahead of Räikkönen.

 The Abu Dhabi Grand Prix takes place at sunset, leading to great changes in track and air temperature.
 Free practices 1 and 3 are in afternoon heat, whereas free practice 2, qualifying and the race begin in the slightly cooler evening.
 The temperatures further evolve through the race, as it usually lasts two hours and spans the sunset.

-The weekend marked the final Formula One race for Felipe Massa.
-Throughout his F1 career, Massa scored 11 wins, 16 pole positions, 15 fastest laps, 41 podiums, and 1167 career points.
+The weekend marked the final Formula One race for Felipe Massa, who retired from Formula One and moved to Formula E. Throughout his F1 career, Massa scored 11 wins, 16 pole positions, 15 fastest laps, 41 podiums, and 1167 career points.
 It was also the last Formula One race to date for Pascal Wehrlein, as he returned to the Deutsche Tourenwagen Masters.
-As of 2022, this was the last race to feature a Brazilian driver.
+This would be the last race to feature a Brazilian driver until Pietro Fittipaldi raced in the 2020 Sakhir and Abu Dhabi Grands Prix three seasons later.
 This was also the last Formula One race broadcast by NBC Sports in the United States; the rights went to ESPN for 2018.